18 January 2018 | Comment | Article by Alan Collins

 Two reports - one authored by the Health and Social Care Advisory Service (HASCAS) and one by health expert Donna Ockenden, have looked into the issue.

 These cases are very difficult to investigate because the patients are likely to have been under a disability at the time and so there may be communication and appreciation issues.
 Unravelling what happened is often dependent on staff and family members being able to give insightful accounts.
-There have been cases which have been successfully investigate and pursued where for example hospital cleaners observed abuse and reported it.
+There have been cases which have been successfully investigated and pursued, where for example hospital cleaners observed abuse and reported it.

 At Hugh James we have successfully pursued cases where the patient has been so disabled they were unable to communicate, but through the assistance of family members we have been able to piece together the evidence to prove sexual, physical and emotional abuse, and obtain compensation.